UoBBadders/UoBBadders.github.io/EDITME/squadsandcoaches.md

 # Performance Squad and BUCS teams

-The performance squad is made up of around 30 players who train 3 times per week and compete for spots within the 3 Men’s and 1 Ladies’ BUCS teams.
-The players selected into this squad receive professional coaching from our two coaches at least once per week.
+The performance squad is made up of around 30 players who train 4 times per week and compete for spots within the 2 Men’s and 1 Ladies’ BUCS teams.
+The players selected into this squad receive professional coaching from our coach at least once per week.

 ### Training